 Goal

-By means of the peer-review procedure, Reviewers assist the Venezia Arti General Editors in taking decisions on the articles submitted.
+By means of the peer-review procedure, reviewers assist the Venezia Arti Editor-in-Chief and Advisory Board in taking decisions on the articles submitted.
 They are expected to offer the Authors suggestions as to possible adjustments aimed at improving their contribution submission.

 Timing and conflicts of interest

-If a reviewer does not feel up to the task of doing a given review, or if she/he is unable to read the work within the agreed schedule, she/he should notify the Venezia Arti Editors.
-Reviewers must not accept articles for which there is a conflict of interest due to previous contributions or to a competition with a disclosed Author (or with an Author they believe to have identified).
+If a reviewer does not feel up to the task of doing a given review, or if she/he is unable to read the work within the agreed schedule, she/he should notify the Venezia Arti Editor-in-Chief.
+Reviewers must not accept articles for which there is a conflict of interest due to previous contributions or to a competition with a disclosed author (or with an author they believe to have identified).

 Confidentiality